Central Pennsylvania, USA

-Rush has long been recognized for its legions of devoted fans from all corners of the world.
+Rush is widely recognized for its legions of devoted fans from all corners of the world.
 “I was floored to learn that people travel from all over the Mid-Atlantic region to attend our shows,” said Herb.
 “To me, that not only speaks volumes about the loyalty of Rush fans, but it’s also a testament to the quality of our little band.”